siddarthVasudevan/mcrnmf/README.md

   Least Squares (FroALS), Fast Projected Gradient (FroFPGM), and Minimum-Volume formulation (MinVol).
-- **Built-in constraints** – supports closure, normalization, equality, and per-component unimodality constraints
+- **Built-in constraints** – supports closure, normalization, equality, and per-component unimodality constraints.
 - **Robust initialisation** – includes Successive Nonnegative Projection (SNPA) algorithm for generating reliable starting estimates of spectra and concentrations
-- **Lightweight implementation** – written almost entirely in NumPy, with Numba used only to speed up unimodal regression
+- **Lightweight implementation** – written almost entirely in NumPy, with Numba used only to speed up unimodal regression.

 For more details, see the [documentation](https://siddarthvasudevan.github.io/mcrnmf/).